awsdocs/amazon-pinpoint-developer-guide/doc-source/segments-dynamic.md

 When you create your function, remember that the message delivery fails in the following conditions:
 + The Lambda function takes longer than 15 seconds to return the modified segment\.
-+ Amazon Pinpoint cannot decode the function's return value\.
++ Amazon Pinpoint can't decode the function's return value\.
 + The function requires more than 3 attempts from Amazon Pinpoint to successfully invoke\.

 Amazon Pinpoint only accepts endpoint definitions in the function's return value\.
-The function cannot modify other elements in the event data\.
+The function can't modify other elements in the event data\.

 ### Example Lambda Function<a name="segments-dynamic-lambda-example"></a>